 Montavilla Jazz Resident Artist, Quinn Walker will share his professional expertise in weekly visits to Mt.
 Tabor Middle School’s beginning, intermediate, and advanced band classes in Fall, Winter, and Spring Terms of the 2022-23 school year.
 This project is funded by a grant from The Marie Lamfrom Charitable Foundation.

 - To provide an introduction to, and instruction in, the instrumental performance practices, and the cultural and historical significance, of the art form known as jazz.

 - To prepare Mt.
 Tabor Middle School musicians for high school level musical opportunities and ensure students are on par with their peers from other schools in the district.

-Jazz ensembles will support Mt.
-Tabor Middle School’s band program by providing additional opportunities for his band students to learn instrumental performance practices, broaden their understanding of the significant role that jazz plays in the history of band ensemble music, including innovations to performance techniques that are specific to jazz.
+Montavilla Jazz Artist in Residency and After School Jazz Band Club will support Mt.
+Tabor Middle School’s band program by providing additional opportunities for all band students to learn instrumental performance practices, and broaden their understanding of the significant role that jazz plays in the history of band ensemble music, including innovations to performance techniques that are specific to jazz.

 The community benefits from having jazz band performances that showcase the talents of Mt.
 Tabor Middle School students.
 In years past the jazz band has performed at a number of community events including the annual Mt.
 Tabor PTA fundraiser.

 The new Montavilla Jazz Artist in Residency and After School Jazz Band Club at Mt.
 Tabor Middle School will differ from past incarnations of the jazz band program with increased access to programming for all registered MTMS band students, enhanced support for the band director through weekly in-class visits by the resident artist, higher artist pay, and funding for materials, events, and special guest artists.
 In addition, the program is structured so that tuition is lower for students–with support from the community, sponsors, and grant funding.